CodeTheCity/EMP/README.md

 RESULTS : website for comparison of GP

-Comparsion of Aberdeen City GP practice and practioners
+Comparsion of Aberdeen City GP practice and practitioners

 DATA